SamanthaSolomon/U3-intro-to-express/README.md

 Let's first get things setup.

-- cd into `student_examples`
+- cd into student_examples: `cd student_examples`
-- `mkdir first_server`
+- create a new directory: `mkdir first_server`
-- `cd first_server`
+- cd into that directory: `cd first_server`

-First we have to initialize our directory with a `package.json` file.
+First we need to initialize our directory with a `package.json` file.
 We can create it interactively by typing the following into the terminal.

 ```sh
 npm init
 ```

-We'll get a few prompts for the following:
+It will provide the following prompts:

 - the name of our project
 - the version
 - what our main file is
 - ...several more prompts...

-To keep the defaults, you can just keep pressing enter on each of these prompts.
+To keep the defaults, you can just keep pressing `enter` on each of these prompts.

-Here is a very minimal `package.json` - it's just a text file with an object written in strict JSON format.
+Here is the end result of our new `package.json`.
+It's just a text file with an object written in strict JSON format.

 <img src="https://i.imgur.com/oX88ZQB.png" width=400/>